-My name is Laura Elfes, 16, vegetarian, Pinterest (and Instagram) lover and gym enthusiast.
-I am currently in my GCSE year, full of stress and exams, this blog is to help me release some steam and to share the things I love with people around me.
-My dad can’t eat wheat so I’m always experimenting to find enjoyable food for him so he doesn’t miss out.
+My name is Laura Elfes, sixth form student, plant based Instagram lover and gym enthusiast.
+I am currently studying towards my A levels.
+A year full of stress and exams, this blog is to help me release some steam and to share the things I love with people around me.
+My dad can’t eat wheat so I’m always experimenting to find delicious food for him so he doesn’t miss out.
 With weird and wonderful ingredients and recipes appearing everyday, I love to test some out when possible!

 I wouldn’t say I’m an average health food blogger, first off I’m quite new to the block, never shared recipes, written online, or even taken many good photographs.
 I am no chef or professional baker and almost all of these recipes required a few attempts, therefor they are well loved!
 These are recipes that I enjoy making (and eating) and are cooked to my preference, everyone is different so your favourite may not be mine.
 I am always thinking about food, the next recipe to try or the next food magazine to read.
 I started blogging to share my excitement over new recipes with people who will want to try them; and at least save my sister from having to listen to yet another dish I am going to be attempting!